Mary Belle Sherman: Early life

-Mary Belle King was born in Albion, New York, the daughter of Rufus King and Sarah Electa Whitney King.
+Mary Belle King was born in Albion, New York, the daughter of Rufus King and Sarah Electa (Whitney) King.

 Career

-Mary Belle King Sherman joined the Chicago Woman's Club on advice from her mother-in-law, already a member.
+Sherman joined the Chicago Woman's Club on advice from her mother-in-law, already a member.
 She joined a women's study group on parliamentary law that sparked an ongoing interest in the subject.
 Soon she was using her new expertise while serving as an officer in women's organizations, including the Chicago Woman's Club, the Illinois Federation of Women's Clubs, and the General Federation of Women's Clubs.
 She held the position of recording secretary in the national organization from 1904 to 1908, then became vice president at the national level, from 1908 to 1910.
 She also published a book on parliamentary law, Parliamentary Law at a Glance: A Guide for Club Women and Students (1901), and taught at John Marshall Law School in Chicago.
-In 1907 she toured the Panama Canal Zone with Federation president Eva Perry Moore.
+In 1907, she toured the Panama Canal Zone with Federation president Eva Perry Moore.

-In 1914 she moved to Colorado to recover from illness and injury, and became determined that the scenic western landscapes that refreshed her should be available to every American.
-"Every community should have a place in which the people may spend their leisure time," she declared in a 1915 speech at a conservation conference in Berkeley, California, "where they will be brought in direct contact with things of beauty and interest in the outdoor world."
+In 1914, she moved to Colorado to recover from illness and injury, and became determined that the scenic western landscapes that refreshed her should be available to every American.
+"Every community should have a place in which the people may spend their leisure time", she declared in a 1915 speech at a conservation conference in Berkeley, California, "where they will be brought in direct contact with things of beauty and interest in the outdoor world."
 She started and chaired the General Federation of Women's Club's conservation efforts from 1914 to 1920; during her time as a lobbyist, the National Park Service was established, and the Grand Canyon became a national park, among other accomplishments.
 She was made a vice president of the American Forestry Association and a trustee of the National Parks Association in recognition of her work.

 During World War I, Sherman worked with the federal Bureau of Education on school gardening programs.
-From 1920 to 1924, she continued her educational interests as chair of the applied education department of the General Federation of Women's Clubs.
+From 1920-24, she continued her educational interests as chair of the applied education department of the General Federation of Women's Clubs.
 From 1924 to 1928, she served as the Federation's tenth president.

 During her presidency, she was called upon by the press to opine on subjects weighty and light, including flapper fashions and housework.
-In 1925 she was also appointed to the advisory board of the National Broadcasting Company, and she served on the George Washington Bicentennial Commission.
+In 1925, she was appointed to the advisory board of the National Broadcasting Company, and served on the George Washington Bicentennial Commission.
 She wrote a radio presentation, The Mother of George Washington (1930), as part of that project.